QIWI-API/payments-docs/_splits_en.html.md

 }
 ~~~

-To send split payments refund, send in API request [Refund](#refund-api) a JSON-array<br/>`refundSplits` with merchants refunds.
-Put the total amount of the refund and the refund amount for each merchant.
-Both partial and complete refund are supported.
+To send split payments refund, send in API request [Refund](#refund-api) a JSON-array<br/>`refundSplits` with refunds information.
+Put the total amount of the refund and the refund amount for each split.

-<aside class="warning">The amount of refunded reimbursements to merchants should be equal to the total amount of the refund.</aside>
+<aside class="warning">The amount of cancelled reimbursements to merchants should be equal to the total amount of the refund.</aside>

 JSON-array `refundSplits` format: